-Humber’s comprehensive Human Resources Management graduate certificate program covers all the key functions in this diverse field, including employment law, labour relations, training and development, pension and benefit plans, occupational health and safety, compensation, recruitment and selection.
+Humber’s comprehensive Human Resources Management graduate certificate program covers all the key functions in this diverse field including employment law, labour relations, training and development, pension and benefit plans, occupational health and safety, compensation, performance management, and recruitment and selection.
 The expertise, knowledge and management skills you acquire can be applied to any organization.
 Humber’s faculty draw on their many years of hands-on human resources experience and expertise to successfully guide you through this program.

 The first of its kind in Canada, our program is in high demand because it prepares you to work in all areas of human resources.
-Core concepts are studied in a classroom setting and applied in a work placement to help you gain a practical understanding of human resources.
+Core concepts are studied in the classroom and applied in a work placement to help you gain a practical understanding of human resources.

-In two semesters, you will gain the knowledge, skills and experience to become a highly marketable human resources professional.
+You will gain the knowledge, skills, and experience to become highly marketable human resources professional.
 Our program offers a comprehensive exploration of all the core components of the field including its power to influence key business decisions.Courses Program Standards

-Get first-hand experience with a four-week work placement (minimum 160 hours required).
+Get first-hand experience with a short-term or long-term work placement (minimum 160 hours required).

 Humber's program is the longest running HR postgraduate program in Canada (established in 1988) and is well regarded by employers.

 People are organizations’ most important assets.
-Changing demographics and other factors revolutionizing industry are putting human resources professionals on the front lines as Canadian companies vie for a competitive edge.
-Human resources departments across all industries need trained professionals who understand the business of people and who know how to recruit, train, compensate, motivate and retain employees.
-The choices available within human resources are so extensive, your career will remain interesting and challenging for many years.
+Changing demographics and other factors revolutionizing industry are placing human resources professionals as strategic business partners when Canadian companies vie for a competitive edge.
+Human resources departments across all industries need trained human resources professionals who have business acumen and can help organizations to recruit, train, compensate, motivate and retain the best-fit employees.
+The choices available within human resources are so extensive - your career will remain interesting and challenging for many years.
 The program equips you for roles such as health and safety officer, recruiter, labour relations assistant, compensation analyst, training co-ordinator and benefits administrator.

-Potential employers include Rogers Media, CIBC, Loblaw, Weston Bakeries, Ontario Government, Peel Regional Police, Home Depot, Deloitte, City of Toronto, Fairmont Hotels, Scotiabank, TD Canada Trust, Siemens, Habitat for Humanity, Hudson's Bay Company, L.A.
-Fitness, Mazda Canada Inc., Rexall, SNC-Lavalin, Thomson Reuters, Longo Brothers Fruit Markets Inc., Enersource and Air Canada.
+Potential employers can be startups, small- to medium-sized enterprises and large organizations including Rogers Media, CIBC, Loblaw, Univar, Ontario Government, Peel Regional Police, Home Depot, Deloitte, TJX, City of Toronto, City of Barrie, City of Mississauga, WSIB, Fairmont Hotels, Scotiabank, TD Canada Trust, Royal Bank of Canada, Siemens, Habitat for Humanity, Hudson's Bay Company, L.A.
+Fitness, Mazda Canada Inc., Rexall, SNC-Lavalin, Longo Brothers Fruit Markets Inc., Enersource, Toronto Hydro and Air Canada.